 Money for Travel to Meetings

 Discuss the possibility of presenting your work at a professional meeting with your adviser.
 Some mentors may have grant funds to pay the costs of your attendance.
 With your mentor’s assistance, you should also explore the possibility of getting some support from your department or the dean of your college.
-OSRCA competitively awards funds to travel to: NCUR, Posters on the Hill and the UW System Symposium for Undergraduate Research and Creative Activity.
-If you wish to attend, you will need to send a copy of your submission to our office (email@example.com).
-Once submissions are accepted by the meeting organizers, OSRCA will determine which of the accepted submissions are fundable.
-We also support up to six poster presenters to attend Research in the Rotunda.
+OSRCA competitively awards funds to travel to: NCUR and the UW System Symposium for Undergraduate Research and Creative Activity.
+If you wish to attend, you will need to send a copy of your submission to our office (firstname.lastname@example.org).
+Once submissions are accepted by the host institutions, OSRCA will determine which of the accepted submissions are fundable.
+We also support up to eight poster presenters (two of which are from the Fond du Lac or Fox Cities campuses) to attend Research in the Rotunda.
 Faculty must nominate students for this event.

 Consider funding opportunities available from organizations outside of UW Oshkosh.
 You can use our list of external funding sources as a starting point.

 External funding requires some kind of application.
 You can begin by exploring these potential funding sources.